Plan Your Work

 A4 sized books

-- The content is usually printed straight on an A4 sized sheet so that the print out is immediately ready to be bound
+- For A4 books and documents, the content is usually printed straight on a A4 sized sheet so that the print out is immediately ready to be bound;

-- It's also possible to print on a bigger sheet e.g. A3 size, but then the sheets of course have to be cut before binding to an A4 sized book.
+- If you print on a bigger sheet (i.e. A3 size),you will need an extra step to cut you work before binding to an A4 sized book.

 A5 sized books